 [Outro - fade out 20 seconds, vocals first, then drums, then bass last]

-Step 4: Specify outro instrumentation
+Step 4: Specify outro instrumentation subtractively

-In the outro section, switch instrumentation cleanly:
+In the outro section, switch the arrangement cleanly:

 [Outro - instrumental, solo electric piano, no drums, reverb tail]

-Step 6: DAW manual fade (last resort)
+Step 7: DAW manual fade (true last resort)

-1. Import to Logic / Ableton
+1. Download the track, import to Logic / Ableton

 2. Select the final 20 seconds

-4. Add a 2-3s reverb tail
+4. Add a 2-3 s reverb tail

 Prevention

-- Always plan an outro and reserve 15-25s; never let the last chorus run until time runs out
+- Always plan an outro and reserve 15-25s; never let the last chorus run until time runs out.

-- Use subtractive descriptions for outro instrumentation (no drums, no bass)
+- Use subtractive descriptions for outro instrumentation (no drums, no bass).

 Related